PapazF/PapazF/README.md

 # Hello, I'm Filip Papaz 👋

-Aspiring Data Analyst, with background in accounting.
+An aspiring Data Analyst, with background in accounting.
+I've been teaching myself the necessary skills through online and on-campus courses.
+I'm proficient in [List Tools or Languages You're Familiar With], and I'm always eager to learn new technologies and techniques.